LSI Logic: 1981–2004

 Sales grew rapidly and they were able to launch a successful initial public offering on the Nasdaq exchange on May, 13 1983.
 The offering was underwritten by Morgan Stanley & Co and Hambrecht & Quist.
 7 million shares of common stock were issued at a price of $21 per share.
 The stock hit a peak of $25.50 during the day and closed at $24 a share which valued the company at $588M.
 Once underwriters options were exercised the total offering brought in $153 million.
 Stock symbol: LLSI.

-In April 1984, LSI Logic formed a Japanese affiliate, Nihon LSI Logic Corporation, and raised $20M in a private offering.
+In 1984, LSI Logic formed a Japanese affiliate, Nihon LSI Logic Corporation, and British subsidiary LSI Logic Ltd. In February 1985, a Canadian subsidiary, LSI Logic Corporation of Canada, Inc., was formed.

-In June 1984, LSI Logic formed a British subsidiary, LSI Logic Ltd, and raised $20M in through a private placement.

-In February 1985, LSI Logic formed a Canadian subsidiary, LSI Logic Corporation of Canada, Inc.

 In 1985, the firm entered into a joint venture called Nihon Semiconductor, Inc. together with Kawasaki Steel—Japan's third largest steel manufacturer—to build a $100 million wafer fabrication plant in Tsukuba, Japan.

 In 1987, LSI Logic was among the 14 founding members of SEMATECH, but later withdrew from the organization in January 1992.

-In December 1987, MIPS Computer Systems brought on LSI Logic as a licensee to ability to fabricate the R2000 and R3000 chipsets and provided a license for LSI Logic to implement the MIPS I instruction set architecture (ISA) in ASIC form.
+In December 1987, LSI Logic licensed from MIPS Computer Systems the rights to manufacture the R2000 and R3000 processors, and the right to implement the MIPS I instruction set architecture (ISA) in their own ASIC designs.

 In March 1988, LSI Logic agrees to manufacture and sell the SPARC RISC microprocessor under license from SUN Microsystems.